|

 -

 The amount of water in the concrete isn't consistent until the driver gets the hang of what you seem to want.
 He turns the tap.
 More water increases the volume and increases his profit.
+But it produces weaker concrete.

 I used a volumetric for concrete blinding (2022).
 It was the site manager's mate.
 He chose them.
 The driver was smart and clean, which is unusual, and he refused to put more water in for me because he wasn't carrying enough.
-So I had to injure myself struggling to spread stiff concrete.
+So I had to hurt myself struggling to spread stiff concrete.
 Of course, the site manager said he had a bad back and he refused to help.

 |